Disc Bulge / Disc Injury / Sciatica

 A herniated disc, on the other hand, results when a crack in the tough outer layer of cartilage allows some of the softer inner cartilage to protrude out of the disc.
 Herniated discs are also called ruptured discs or slipped discs, although the whole disc does not rupture or slip.
 Only the small area of the crack is affected.

 Compared with a bulging disc, a herniated disc is more likely to cause pain because it generally protrudes farther and is more likely to irritate nerve roots.
 The irritation can be from compression of the nerve or, much more commonly, the herniation causes painful inflammation of the nerve root.

 If an advanced imaging scan indicates that you have a herniated disc, that disc might not be the cause of your back pain.
 Many people have MRI evidence of herniated discs and have no back pain at all.

 Dr Farrugia (Chiropractor) has an interest in working with patient’s who suffer from pain relating to a disc bulge or disc herniation injury.
-Over his 12 years of practice he has come across many different variations of disc bulge severity and utilises a flexion distraction chiropractic table to work with their symptoms.
-Patients with disc herniations can be extremely challenging to treat unless correct protocol is followed.
-As a general rule the longer you suffer with disc herniation pain the harder it is to work with.
+Over his 12 years of practice, he has come across many different variations of disc bulge severity and utilises a flexion distraction chiropractic table to work with their disc bulge or bulging disc symptoms.
+Patients with disc herniations can be extremely challenging to treat unless the correct protocol is followed.
+As a general rule the longer you suffer from disc herniation pain the harder it is to work with.

 To book an appointment please call us;